tersesystems/terse-logback/README.md

 ### APIs

 SLF4J is essentially the assembly language of Java logging at this point, so if you want to use something else it had better wrap or interoperate with SLF4J.
+This is a huge advantage over the historical [logging mess](https://techblog.bozho.net/the-logging-mess/).

 There are various wrappers and APIs on top of SLF4J: